Expectancy violations theory: Friendship

-Family Relationships: Phubbing
+Family relationships: phubbing

 Expectations in family relationships are prone to being violated via phubbing.
-Phubbing is a term coined to describe when individuals are interacting in physical proximity with one another, however they end up going on their phone, and mentally remove themselves from the conversation and physical reality.
+Phubbing is a term coined to describe when an individual goes on their phone and mentally removes themselves from the conversation and physical reality, thus snubbing their interaction partners.
 This violates expectations in family relationships when a younger individual is around an older adult.
-Travis Kadylak's article, “An investigation of perceived family phubbing expectancy violations and well-being among U.S older adults”, reveals that “older adults feel ignored and disrespected” in situations where a younger family is phubbing.
+Travis Kadylak found that "older adults feel ignored and disrespected" in situations where a younger family member is phubbing.
 In this case, the younger individually and unconsciously violated the older adult's expectations that stems from the adult's perception of social etiquette.
-Kadylak then call for further research in the future on how phubbing expectancy violations affect the well-being of older adults.
+Kadylak calls for further research on how phubbing expectancy violations affect the well-being of older adults.